 Folder Organization 2

-There are many different ways to keep your real estate business in order (depending on what you do).
+There are many ways to keep your real estate business in order (depending on what you do).
 When I started my business, my biggest problem was getting overwhelmed by the volume of offers I sent out.

 I created a folder called “Purchasing Activity” to keep track of all the offers I had sent out, regardless of whether I got the deal.
 I decided to set it up like this: